Frequently Asked Questions

 When will the Foothill Gold Line from Glendora to Montclair be complete?
 When can I begin riding?

 The project broke ground in December 2017.
 The first three years of the project were used to relocate and protect strategic utilities, conduct other pre-construction activities, and finalize design.
 In August 2019, the Kiewit-Parsons Joint Venture (KPJV) team was selected for the main design-build contract for the fully funded project segment from Glendora to Pomona (including stations in Glendora, San Dimas, La Verne and Pomona).
 KPJV is on schedule to complete the four-station, 9.1-mile project segment to Pomona in early 2025.
 Once KPJV reaches substantial completion, the project segment gets turned over to LA Metro and LA Metro decides when passenger service starts.
 Based on past phases, it takes approximately six months from substantial completion for passenger service to start; but the decision is made by LA Metro.

-Importantly, the remaining project segment from Pomona to Montclair, including the Claremont and Montclair stations, is currently unfunded and may need to be built as a separate phase.
-The Construction Authority is currently seeking the additional funding needed to complete the project to Claremont and Montclair altogether with the Glendora to Pomona segment.
-If successful, passenger service on the entire six-station project will be delayed.
-If not successful, the Pomona to Montclair segment will be built separately in the future (the timeline would be available once funding is secured).
+Importantly, the remaining project segment from Pomona to Montclair, including the Claremont and Montclair stations, is currently unfunded and will need to be built as a separate phase.
+The Construction Authority is currently seeking the additional funding needed to complete the project to Claremont and Montclair.

 Will the Glendora Station open for passenger service first, then the San Dimas Station, etc. (moving east); or will all stations open at one time?